- A level requirements: AAB

 Samples and in-class support will be provided.

 This is an interdisciplinary module which aims to get students to think critically about imaginative literature and philosophical approaches to literature.
-It familiarises students with some of the main issues, theories and arguments relating to the ontology, value and structure of literature, as well as concepts in critical theory.
+It familiarises students with some of the main issues, theories and arguments relating to the ontology, value and structure of literature, as well as concept critical theory.

-The module discusses key themes at the intersection of philosophy and literature; each year focusing on one such theme.
+The module discusses key themes at the intersection of philosophy and literature; there is usually a focus on the genre of tragedy.
 The module is taught by lecture 1 hour per week and seminar 1 hour per week.
-Assessment is via a take-home exam comprising 60% of the module mark and a 2,000 word essay 30% of the module mark.
-Students also take it in turns to give one 10-15 minute seminar presentation that provides the remaining 10% of the module mark.
+Assessment is via class presentation (10%) and two 3,000 word coursework essays (40%, 50%).

 Students will choose a topic of special interest in philosophy and conduct research into this area of interest via reading and private study under the supervision of the supervisor to whom they have been allocated.
+Students will attend Research and Professional Skills workshops with the Subject Librarian and the Careers Services.
 All students will have the opportunity to participate in the Philosophy Dissertation Showcase.

-This module introduces students to the major philosophical issues associated with play, games especially digital games and virtual worlds.
+This module introduces students to the major philosophical issues associated with play, games (especially digital games) and virtual worlds.
 It examines both the philosophical literature around play and contemporary concerns expressed in relationship to the growth of the video games industry, including addiction, violence, ‘gamification’ and the use of play and software for education and therapy.
-Students will learn to challenge common assumptions, including their own, about the triviality of play in relation to modern constructions of labour and value, and develop an understanding of how these assumptions underpin both popular and academic discussion of games.
+Students will learn to challenge common assumptions, including their own, about the triviality of play in relation to modern constructions of labour and value, and develop an understanding of how these assumptions underpin both popular and academic discussions of games.

-F FULL ON-CAMPUS TEACHING RESUMES: The module is taught by lecture (1 hour per week) and seminar (1 hour per week).
-Assessment consists of a 3-part project: a formative pitching meeting with the module leader in the first 5 weeks of the course, a short report on that meeting (500 words, 35%) including a research plan, and a final essay (2,500 words, 65%).
+The module is taught by lecture (1 hour per week) and seminar (1 hour per week).
+Assessment consists of a 3-part project: a formative pitch meeting with the module leader in the first 5 weeks of the course, a short report on that meeting (500 words, 30%) including a research plan, and a final essay (2,500 words, 70%).

 The course focuses on the philosophical implications of likely (or possible) future technological developments.